OWLS’ mission is to transform the practice of law and ensure justice and equality by advancing women and minorities in the legal profession.

 - the markers of success for that program, policy, or project;

 - and names of people who can be contacted for further information.

-The award will be presented as part of OWLS Fall CLE on Friday, October 26, 2018 in Portland.
+The 2018 award recipient will be honored during the OWLS Fall CLE on Friday, October 26, at the Mercy Corps Headquarters in downtown Portland.